RoboticAgents/course-information/community_guidelines.md

  - Branches should follow the naming scheme i.e. "feature/some-cool-feature", "fix/some-cool-bugfix", "doc/some-cool-documentation".
 The important part being the prefixs of `feature/`, `fix`, `doc`.
  - Commits should be descriptive and small.
  - PRs should be reviewed by at least one other team member.
+- If not added to a PR request don't review it without permission of the creator.
+-
 ### Team work
  - GitHub flow should be followed at all times.